Latest Blog Posts

 Do you have SINGERS who STRUGGLE to: a) hold their part? b) sing in tune? c) sing the correct pitches when sight-singing? d) MATCH PITCH?If you do, there is a reason for it.
 These issues are all inter-connected!
 AND, I can share a solution!
 This is EXACTLY WHAT I DO WITH MY STUDENTS!
 Here are: 4 Definitive Steps to Assess & Develop EVERY Singer’s […]

 You may possibly look at the title for this piece, and assume it’s an elementary or children’s choir song – too childish for your adult women’s chorus, or your high school/college treble choir.
 Incorrect!
 The energy and drive of the mixed meter, along with the nostalgia of the children’s rhymes, make this an exciting, engaging piece for any women’s/treble choir, no matter their age.

 “The hidden harmony is better than the obvious.”
 Heraclitus I learned about the new NBC situation comedy, “Perfect Harmony,” during the summer.
 I was flabbergasted.
 Someone thought a sit-com about a choir, a church choir, would be entertaining?
 Impossible!
 I hoped it wouldn’t denigrate what we do.
 I went about my usual summer activities of […]

-The newest issue of Choral Journal is now available online!
-Following is a preview of the articles you will find in this issue.
-Read it now at acda.org/choraljournal.
+The newest issue of Choral Journal is available online.
+Following is a list of the articles you will find in this issue.
 ACDA members can log in with their username and password to view and download the newest edition.
 You can also read our electronic version.
 Below is a preview of the articles you will find in this […]